Athena SWAN good practice initiatives

 Since 2006, the charter has presented 1,039 awards to subscribing institutions, all of whom have demonstrated a dedication to facilitating progress towards gender equality.

-ECU recognises the importance of sharing these good practice examples with the wider sector, and has created an online digital resource bank showcasing these examples across a broad range of themes including recruitment, career development and culture.
+Advance HE recognises the importance of sharing these good practice examples with the wider sector, and has created an online digital resource bank showcasing these examples across a broad range of themes including recruitment, career development and culture.

-ECU is delighted to share these initiatives with our subscriber institutions with the hope that institutions will use this resource to find and identify initiatives that they could transfer to their own context.
+Advance HE is delighted to share these initiatives with our subscriber institutions with the hope that institutions will use this resource to find and identify initiatives that they could transfer to their own context.
 A few examples of these initiatives are outlined below.

 We hope this online platform will facilitate the sharing of good practice throughout the sector, contribute to a community of good practice, and facilitate the ability of higher education institutions and research institutes to continue to promote and progress gender equality.